-593. The application of the activities and profitability test will identify a pool of potential paying entities on an MNE group or segment basis (depending on the basis on which the Amount A tax base is calculated).
+The application of the activities and profitability test (or the profitability test if applied on a standalone basis) will identify a pool of potential paying entities on an MNE group or segment basis (depending on the basis on which the Amount A tax base is calculated).
 However, there will be instances where these potential paying entities derive profits from only a limited number of market jurisdictions allocated taxing rights over Amount A. This is because an entity should only bear an Amount A tax liability that relates to a market jurisdiction(s) in which it is engaged.
-A market connection priority test will be introduced to require that, in the first instance, the Amount A tax liability for a market jurisdiction is allocated to a paying entity that is connected to a market jurisdiction through the performance of activities identified under the activities test.
+A market connection priority test will could be introduced to require that, in the first instance, the Amount A tax liability for a market jurisdiction is allocated to a paying entity that is connected to a market jurisdiction through the performance of activities identified under the activities test.
 This test may establish a connection between a market jurisdiction and a single or multiple paying entities.

-106 This will include a group's master file, relevant local files, CbCR and other transfer pricing documentation that groups may already prepare.
+127 This will include a group's master file, relevant local files, CbCR and other transfer pricing documentation that groups may already prepare.
 It is recognised that at present this documentation may not be available in all jurisdictions that would be impacted by Amount A, but this can be addressed within the context of the tax certainty process contemplated for Amount A (as discussed in Chapter 10.